Rafash2000/Rafash2000/README.md

 # Rafał Baryłka
-I am IT student at WSB gdansk.
+I am graduate IT student at University WSB Merito Gdansk.
 I have been learning programming since 2019.
 In my free time I like to play football and watch formula 1.
 ## Experience
-My future job ...
+Trainee software enginner in GlobalLogic Gdansk
 ## Education
-Student of the 6rd semester of IT at the WSB University in Gdańsk
+Graduate of IT with specialization in programmingat the University WSB Merito Gdansk
 ## Skills
--Java
+-Java/Spring Boot

+-JavaScript/React

 -C#/.NET

 -C++

+-MySQL, PLSQL, PosgreSQL

+-Docker

 ## Contact
 rafalbarylka@gmail.com